How do families usually learn about Vista?

 Yes.
 Once a student has entered Phase 2 of the program and established a schedule that includes work and/or school, it is appropriate to discuss having a personal car sent from home.
 Factors such as the student’s financial responsibility and safe use of the car are discussed throughout this process.

-What happens when a student uses drug or alcohol in the program?
+What happens when a student uses drugs or alcohol in the program?

 At Vista we ask that students practice abstinence from drugs and alcohol during their enrollment, and drug testing services are provided to support this.
 This also includes alcohol use for those above the legal drinking age of 21.
 In the event that a student does use drugs or alcohol, however, Vista is not a zero-tolerance program.
 Our therapists and staff will work closely with a student struggling in their recovery and will adjust support where needed in order to help the learning process to move forward.
 However, life-threatening drug use or consistent relapse without efforts to redirect will involve professional referral to another level of care better equipped to handle active and ongoing relapse.